Skip to content

 Note

-A reboot of the Windows host may be required after driver installation.
+A reboot of the Windows host may be required after installing either component.

 • For WSL2 hosting variant: after installing or updating NVIDIA drivers you must restart the K2s cluster before enabling the addon: